 The CCE Sullivan Horticulture Program will perform a pH test on soil samples that are brought to our Education Center at 64 Ferndale-Loomis Road, for a fee.
 Please see instructions on "How to take a soil sample", and come into the office to fill out a form.

 We also sell pH Test Kits.
 When properly used, the pH can be determined to approximately +0.1 pH unit.
 This is adequate for most situations.
 Note: the pH kit cannot be used accurately by a person with color blindness.

-Soil samples for nutrient analysis may be brought to the CCE Sullivan Education Center, along with the appropriate form and fee, and we will send them to the Agro-One Soils Laboratory for testing.
+Soil samples for nutrient analysis may be brought to the CCE Sullivan Education Center, where you will complete an appropriate form and can find out more about accompanying fees, and we will send them to the Agro-One Soils Laboratory for testing.
 Copies of the test results are returned to the individual and to CCE Sullivan about two weeks later, and you can contact an educator if necessary for assistance in interpreting your results.